 OPEN scholarship postdoc position

-We have a two-year postdoc position financed by the Carl Trygger foundation on application of machine learning approaches to plasmonic electrocatalysis.
-Please send your application no later than January 15th, 2023.
+We have a two-year scholarship postdoc position on machine learning in catalysis.
+Please send your application no later than April 3rd, 2023.

 In this project, we aim to further investigate the mechanism of plasmon-enhanced electrocatalysis and to develop machine learning algorithms enabling fast identification of key parameters determining catalysis efficiency and, therefore, accelerated optimization of the catalyst towards the target product.